-The principal issue is to determine that the Housing Authority of Champaign County's (HACC) Five-Year Plan for FY 2005-2009 and Annual Plan for FY 2006 is consistent with the 2005-2009 City of Urbana and Urbana HOME Consortium Consolidated Plan and to adopt a resolution authorizing the mayor to execute the Certification of the Public Housing Agency (PHA) Plan's Consistency with the Consolidated Plan.
+The principal issue is to determine that the Housing Authority of Champaign County's (HACC) Five-Year Plan for FY 2005-2009 and Annual Plan for FY 2007 is consistent with the 2005-2009 City of Urbana and Urbana HOME Consortium Consolidated Plan.
+The Urbana City Council may then adopt a resolution authorizing the Mayor to execute the Certification of the Public Housing Agency (PHA) Plan's Consistency with the Consolidated Plan.